Relic-Repo/crux/README.md

   - Shove

 - **Item Categories**:
-  - Favorites (drag and drop items from character sheet to add, hover and press "-" to remove)
+  - Favorites section for quick access to important items
   - Equipped items (displayed at the top)
   - Inventory items with activation types
   - Features with activation types